Gaudreau has goal, assist to lead Flames past Rangers 4-3

 Down 3-2 after the first period, the Rangers tied it at 5:46 of the second on Kakko’s long-range shot through a maze of bodies in front.
 It appeared Talbot didn’t see the puck.

-Calgary regained the lead, 3-2, at 13:18 of the first when Ryan got the puck high in the slot, spun and whipped a shot past Lundqvist.
+Calgary went up 3-2 at 13:18 of the first when Ryan got the puck high in the slot, spun and whipped a shot past Lundqvist.

 Coming off consecutive home games in which the Flames fell behind 3-0 in the first period, it was Calgary that got the jump on this night with Gaudreau first to a loose puck in the neutral zone and scoring on a breakaway at 6:48.

+New York has allowed 23 goals in its last five games, losing three of them.

+“I don’t know how many scoring chances we gave up, but it’s the wrong guy to give a breakaway early on there,” Lundqvist said.
+“He’s pretty good.”

-The Flames then scored a rare short-handed goal while playing two men short when Backlund intercepted Tony DeAngelo’s cross-ice pass and headed up ice on another breakaway.
-Backlund beat Lundqvist on a move to his backhand for his sixth goal of the season.
+Three minutes later, the Flames scored a rare short-handed goal while down two men.
+Backlund intercepted Tony DeAngelo’s cross-ice pass and took off on another breakaway, scoring on a similar move.

 Backlund has three goals in his last six games after ending an 18-game drought.